-If you think a nap is a sign of laziness or too indulgent, consider this: The Mayo Clinic reports the benefit to naps include relaxation, reduced fatigue, increased alertness, and improved mood.
+If you think a nap is a sign of laziness or too indulgent, consider this: The Mayo Clinic reports the benefit to taking a nap includes relaxation, reduced fatigue, increased alertness, and improved mood.

 I confess, I have a daybed in my office and I take nap nearly every afternoon after lunch.
 It's 20 to 30 minutes long, and afterward, I'm alert, energized and focused to work again.